mhingston/bot/docs/developments/hammerspoon-api-reference.md

 Hammerspoon is a powerful automation tool for macOS that allows users to interact with system APIs through Lua scripts.
 It provides extensive control over applications, windows, mouse, keyboard, file system, audio devices, battery, screen, clipboard, location services, Wi-Fi, and more.

-The following APIs serve as a reference for potential future enhancements to `@tego/bot`, especially for macOS-specific features:
+The following APIs serve as a reference for potential future enhancements to `Tego Bot`, especially for macOS-specific features:

 ## Core Modules